maybe-another-name/node_cdp_puppeteer/readme.md

 # Testing various Chrome Devtools Protocol (CDP) Libraries

-* CDP library - interacting with requests & responses to drive the browser.
+- CDP library - interacting with requests & responses to drive the browser.
-* Canonical one is Puppeteer; managed by Google to demo CDP.
+- Canonical one is Puppeteer; managed by Google to demo CDP.
-  * Some extensions to this (ex: puppeteer-interceptor)
+  - Some extensions to this (ex: puppeteer-interceptor)
-* Playwright; managed by Microsoft; led by the old Puppeteer TL
+- Playwright; managed by Microsoft; led by the old Puppeteer TL

+## Other executables

+These scripts typically expect a proxy to be running at localhost:8080.
+Additionally, they expect an executable named 'chromium' on the path.
+Both of these restrictions can be relaxed: the browser_options "executablePath" and "proxy-server" can be removed; in this case it will use the browser which comes with puppeteer (some version of Chrome) to connect directly.

 ## Install - executables (node/npm)